gsa-oes/office-of-evaluation-sciences/_projects/XXXX-SSI-Wage-Reporting.md

 domain: Government Efficiency
 status: Complete
 agency: Social Security Administration
-summary: A reminder encouraged SSI recipients to self-report changes in earnings earlier, potentially reducing overpayment.
+summary: A reminder encouraged SSI recipients to self-report changes in earnings earlier, potentially reducing overpayment
 ---
 ## What was the challenge?